-I’ve known Justin for over a decade and we became really good friends after we reconnected to take our Subarus on some trails at the local mountain.
+I’ve known Justin, the owner of a lifted 99 Subaru Forester, for over a decade and we became really good friends after we reconnected to take our Subarus on some trails at the local mountain.
 After seeing him conquer hill climbs, rock gardens, and mud holes that most Jeep owners would back away from, my respect for him as a driver and a trail-mechanic has continued to increase.

 Lift Kit & Off-Road Parts List

 - Anderson Design & Fab 2/2.5 inch lift kit

 - General Grabber ATX tires 235/75R15

 - Black Rhino Boxer Wheels 15×7 5×100